Mission, Vision, Purpose

 - The department must identify a faculty mentor who can be contacted for feedback on the student’s progress during the first year and subsequent years, if needed.

 - Priority is given to students who have participated in graduate education preparation programs such as the Ronald E. McNair Post-Baccalaureate Achievement Program, Institute for the Recruitment of Teachers, or similar.
-Students who have attended one of the Graduate School’s partner institutions* will also be given priority.
-Please be explicit in the nomination letter if the student participated in these preparation programs and/or attended a partner institution.
+Applications for students who have attended an HBCU, HSI (Hispanic-Serving Institution), or TCU (Tribal Colleges and Universities) are encouraged.
+Please be explicit in the nomination letter if the student participated in these preparation programs and/or attended a minority-serving institution.

 - Tuition waivers and RA stipends are provided for fall and spring academic semesters ONLY!
 Summer support is not included.